Find a Western Exterminator near you

 Knowing which stinging insect you have in your yard could save you a lot of pain.
 Most people will see a nest in their yard and decide to take action, even if it could potentially put them in danger.
 It's important to determine what you are dealing with before taking action.

-The most common types of wasps in the Western United States are below, but if you still cannot tell what is in your yard, contact our experts to help.
+The most common types of wasps in the Western United States are below, but if you still cannot tell what is in your yard, contact our experts to help with different wasp removal treatments.

-Found throughout the United States, bald-faced hornets are some of the more aggressive wasp species.
+Found throughout the United States, bald-faced hornets are one of the more aggressive wasp species.
 As social insects, they live in colonies, defending their nests aggressively.
-They feed on nectar, other insects, and sweet fruits, foods and drinks.
+They feed on nectar, other insects, and sweet fruits, foods, and drinks.
 They are especially aggressive in the fall when their food supplies begin to deplete.

 Characteristics: 5/8" to 3/4" long; black and white with a smooth body.